 Yes, it can.
 A Pellet grill is a conventional cooker.
 It consists of a firepot covered by a deflector plate where pellets are set on fire.
 A fan then distributes the heat in a convection style.

 Owing to this, you may be confused about whether the pellet grill will be capable of searing because steak does not come directly in contact with heat.
 Despite this, the pellet grill can sear and produces grill marks on your grill meats.

 Searing occurs when food comes in contact with heat.
 A pellet grill steak will acquire sear when it comes in contact with scorching grill grates.
 The secret is to increase the temperature of the grill when it is time to sear to supply more heat to the grates- typically up to 450-500 degrees.

 Searing will be achieved on the part of the Steaks that have direct contact with the grates giving it beautiful grill marks.

-How long does it takes to cook Steak on a Pellet Grill?
+How Long Those It Takes to Cook Steak on a Pellet Grill?

 Cooking a steak on a pellet grill can be fun and challenging, but the result is satisfactory when done correctly.
 It takes time and skill and depends on you-yeah, you!

 Depending on your choice of cook: rare, medium-rare, medium, medium –done, well-done, and the method you chose to use, whether it be the traditional method or the reverse method, all these add up and make the time of cooking varies.

 As a person who adopted the seared crust method, you will be saving yourself time compared to the reverse sear method.
 However, the detailed flavor and correct tenderness that comes from the reverse sear method cannot be competed with by the seared crust method.

 At least you will spend up to 45minites using the reverse approach.